helidon-io/helidon-labs/hols/grafana/README.md

 1. Click on Dashboards
 2. Click on New->Import
-3. Import the dashboard by either dragging and dropping [helidon-dashboard.json](./helidon-dashboard.json) or Load the contents using copy past.
+3. Import the dashboard by either dragging and dropping the dashboard file or Load the contents using copy and paste.

 ### View the Helidon dashboards